-- (5) The shares of Valhi common stock shown as beneficially owned by Glenn R. Simmons include 1,900 shares his wife holds in her retirement account, with respect to which shares he disclaims beneficial ownership. - (6) The shares of Valhi common stock shown as beneficially owned by such person include the following number of shares such person has the right to acquire upon the exercise of stock options granted pursuant to Valhi's stock option plans that such person may exercise within 60 days subsequent to the record date:
+- (5)The shares of Valhi common stock shown as beneficially owned by Glenn R. Simmons include 1,500 shares his wife holds and 400 shares she holds in her retirement account, with respect to all of which shares he disclaims beneficial ownership. - (6) The shares of Valhi common stock shown as beneficially owned by such person include the following number of shares such person has the right to acquire upon the exercise of stock options granted pursuant to Valhi's stock option plans that such person may exercise within 60 days subsequent to the record date:

-Shares of Valhi Common Stock Issuable Upon the Exercise of Stock Options On or Before May 30, 2008
+Name of Beneficial Owner Shares of Valhi Common Stock Issuable Upon the Exercise of Stock Options On or Before May 30, 2008 45,000